forestgrape/coronavirus/index.md

 * In a analysis ["Effects of temperature variation and humidity on the death of COVID-19 in Wuhan, China"](#luo) Luo et al. find a correlation in a time series analysis between a decreased humidity and and increased death rates (which likely corresponds to lowering the ARDS risk).
 The argumentation given here provides a possible explanation for their findings.
 The analysis depends however, on how accurate and consistent the analysed data are.
 In nearly all heavy hit regions around the world, the priority was and is and should be to save lives and not to count accurately.
 Remark: To recent news, the deaths published in Wuhan were those  in hospitals.
 This data is consistent and even preferred to analyse to impact of humidity ([data specifications](#data specifications)).

-<p id="data"> ---</p>
+<p id="data"> -----</p>

 ## Data Availability

-* data can be transferred extremly well today
-* there are a lot of skilled data scientist around the world.
-Many spending their time presenting us the most relevant adds.
-Relevant usually means highest click rate i.e. most distracting.
-Whether distraction is good or bad depends on pre and post activity, e.g. to analyze Covid data for a change can be welcome.

 #### data specifications

 For data analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
 The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world.

 E.g. In Switzerland the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group.
 This is hard to find on the official page from the BAG (Swiss Health Department, bag.admin.ch in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
 On official statistics on the same domain, there is no note about this testing scheme.
 The data are analysable (since generally consistent) and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.
-Remark: While not perfect, the BAG does overall a good job.
+Remark: While not perfect, the BAG together with the government do overall a good job in Switzerland (mask recommendation indoors and that outdoors infection risk is fare smaller should be clearer communicated however).
 Perfection is often a matter of viewpoint and angle anyways.

 #### data features
 * For analysis is useful to have as finegrained data as possible i.e. age, medical conditions and locations as accurate as data protections law permits.